We provide statutory oversight and regulation of single-source defence contracts

 November 12, 2025

-The SSRO is consulting on planned updates to the compliance and review methodology.
-The proposals include: aligning our key performance indicators to the SSRO’s Corporate Plan 2025-2026; clarifying our report review priorities depending on resource availability; and providing more flexibility for when the SSRO may raise issues on reports.
-We believe our proposed updates specifically […]
+Detail of outcome The SSRO is today publishing the outcome of its consultation on changes to the compliance and review methodology.
+The proposals included: aligning our key performance indicators to the SSRO’s Corporate Plan 2025-2026; clarifying our report review priorities depending on resource availability; and providing more flexibility for when the SSRO may raise issues […]

 Latest News